lasseignelab/capture/README.md

 Options:

+--append
+        Append to the output file if it already exists.

 -n,--dry-run
         Lists the files that will have md5sums calculated in order to verify the expected files are included.
 This is helpful when